 Marc Prosser, Co-founder, Fit Small Business

 Especially if your business relies on local customers or foot traffic, you want to make sure your business is listed in as many online directories as possible.
 More listings ensure your business comes up in more local searches, which translates directly into more customers finding your business.
-Keep an eye out for popular directories such as Yellow Pages and Yelp.
-If you don’t have one yet, click here to get a free online listing with Yellow Pages and boost your business’s visibility in local search.
+Want to make sure your listings are accurate and are being seen in local searches?
+Click here to scan your listings for free and find out how well your business is listed across the web.